Sofa-KB/DayPlanner/README.md

-# HW5
+# Day Planner
-Day Planner Coded in JavaScript
+This is a day planner coded in JavaScript that utilizes localStorage to save users input on a timestamp, and updates color code based on current time.